Bachelor in Process Engineering

 Process Engineers are all-rounders who are able to pursue a huge range of professional careers.

-Graduates can obtain further qualification by choosing the Master programme Mineral Resource and Process Engineering (major on Process Engineering and Refining) offered by THGA.
+Graduates can obtain further qualification by choosing the Master programme Mineral Resource and Process Engineering (major on Process Engineering) offered by THGA.

 THGA is a state-accredited university and does not charge tuition fees.
 The only contribution due is a small fee for the use of university facilities and public transport in NRW.

 Full-time: 6 semesters